Bitcoin's Exchange Theory of Value

 Now think back in history to when gold was first discovered in raw ore form before the word gold even existed–in any language.
 When gold was first discovered, gold was not money.
 It is typically found in different types of ore and the actual gold, which tends to be only a small percentage of the mined rock, is extracted by metallurgical techniques.
 Over centuries, the commodity gold was refined, and eventually, a monetary system was built.

-Fast forwarding passed its early industrial and ornamental uses, standard weights and measures were established.
+Fast forwarding past its early industrial and ornamental uses, standard weights and measures were established.
 Mints were created to refine the gold into coins and bars, with standard weights and measures.
 People built vaults to better secure the gold coins and bars.
 Tools were created to assay gold–to determine if gold was really gold.
 Armored vehicles (and wagons before them) were manufactured to facilitate the more secure transfer of gold.
 Settlement networks emerged to trade gold.
 Eventually, fiat currencies emerged to scale the transfer of claims on gold that were secured in vaults and settlement networks.

 Gold evolved from raw ore in the earth to a fully functioning money system.
 It was not always stable in value.
 Gold remained the same in elemental form, but its utility grew as the raw commodity was refined and as a system to facilitate trade was built on top of it.
 The purchasing power of gold grew and stabilized as its utility increased and specifically as it was capable of facilitating more trade–which would not have been possible without the tools being built to make gold viable as money.
 Its value was derived through trade, and trade increased as gold was refined into a working money system–therein its value increased as it facilitated more trade.